Marchenko1997/next-pizza/README.md

 - Thanks to the Next.js team for the amazing framework
 - Vercel for providing excellent hosting and database services
 - The open-source community for the incredible tools and libraries

+---

+## ⭐ Enjoying the project?
+A ⭐ would be much appreciated!